uglykidmat/ibanezcrawler/README.md

 # Ibanez wiki scraper

+DISCLAIMER : this is a small project I built for fun and learning.
+It has no particular use case.
+I just like requesting, parsing and PHP'ing in general.
+In my wildest dreams, this backend would be used by a frontend app using Three.js or something, for displaying guitar models in 3D.
+I am NOT there yet 🤧.

-In a perfect world, nobody uses Wikia. https://ibanez.fandom.com/ made the rookie mistake of doing this instead of wiki.gg or something less cringe.
+Anyway : in a perfect world, nobody uses Wikia. https://ibanez.fandom.com/ made the rookie mistake of doing this instead of wiki.gg or something less cringe.

 ## Tech